 She didn’t deserve much of the torture that she suffered, but she couldn’t cope.
 She in fact needed her escapes because the real world was not behaving real.

-While Denise did manage to maintain her friendships with family and friends who loved her unconditionally, she didn’t have the wide base of friendships needed, human resources needed, to survive.
+While Denise did manage to maintain her friendships with family and friends, the ones who loved her unconditionally, she didn’t have the wide base of friendships needed, human resources needed, to survive.
 She didn’t want death at an early age; what she wanted was a chance to succeed again, just like she had done when she was a vibrant, ready-to-take-on-the-world youth.

 May Denise’s passing teach others to be kind to each other; to send flowers to the living because the dead have no use for them; to reserve judgment for god; and to serve as a reminder to all that, when it comes to addicts, we are not here to indict.
 We are each responsible for helping addicts change people, places, and things.